chargeITmobility/bsm-python/doc/examples/ev-charging.md

 representation, only _Meta1_ will be included as customer identification data _ID_.

-This example sets and uses the follwing demo data
+This example sets and uses the following demo data

 - Customer identification data _chargeIT up 12*4, id: 12345678abcdef_ set as _Meta1_
 - Some more demo data _demo data 2_ set as _Meta2_